logdatatech/Code.Truth/GotCodeIntellectualPropertyAudit.md

 - Re-used
 - Extended
-- Recycled
 - Consumed with API's
-- Bridges

----
+- Linked to Other Applications